JGCRI/gcam-doc/fusion.md

 This is used to define a member variable that is a container of more data such as Region, Sector, etc (i.e. `/discrete-choice-function/logit-exponent` is valid).
 Note that the variable definition may be a vector, such as with subsector or just a single object such as with discrete-choice-function.
 We just use the CONTAINER tag to handle both cases.
-The reason is for container may be filtered by NamedFilter or YearFilter \[link to filters section\].
+The reason is for container thery may be filtered by [NamedFilter](#filter-objects) or [YearFilter](#filter-objects).
 If the data being held is vector&lt;Subsector\*&gt; for instance this allows us to search only the one that matches the name: `/subsector[@name='coal']/share-weight`.
 If the data isn't a vector and just a single object it may still make sense to filter by name, such an example would be the climate model `/climate-model[@name='hector']`.